roydejong/upload-buddy/README.md

 ## Integration

+### Events

+#### `ub-ready`
+This event is emitted on the document when the script has loaded.
+This may be useful if you are loading the script with async/defer.

 ### Upload step

 If the input renders without a pre-filled `file` object in the configuration, or once "Delete" is clicked on a previously selected file, the field will instead appear empty: